icaoberg/falcon/README.md

 ### human_protein_atlas.ipynb

-I have included a Jupyter notebook that shows an example using [Subcellular Location Features](http://murphylab.web.cmu.edu/services/SLF/features.html) on some image from the [Human Protein Atlas](http://www.proteinatlas.org/).
+I have included a Jupyter notebook that shows an example using [Subcellular Location Features](http://murphylab.web.cmu.edu/services/SLF/features.html) on some images from the [Human Protein Atlas](http://www.proteinatlas.org/).

 Using the query image